Healthdirect Free Australian health advice you can count on.

 They should explain:

-• why the examination is needed
+• why you need this examination

 • what parts of your body need to be examined